Code-Institute-Solutions/WalkthroughProject01/README.md

 1. Wait for the workspace to open.
 This can take a few minutes.

-1. Open a new terminal and <code>pip3 install -r requirements.txt</code>
+1. Open a new terminal and `pip3 install -r requirements.txt`

-1. In the terminal type <code>pip3 install jupyter</code>
+1. In the terminal, type `pip3 install jupyter`

-1. In the terminal type <code>jupyter notebook --NotebookApp.token='' --NotebookApp.password=''</code> to start the jupyter server.
+1. In the terminal, type `jupyter notebook --NotebookApp.token='' --NotebookApp.password=''` to start the jupyter server.

 1. Open port 8888 preview or browser